mastercomfig/mastercomfig/docs/customization/modules.md

 will set the texture quality to `high`.

 !!! note
     If you do not have `user` folder you should create it.
-Same principle applies to the `autoexec.cfg` file.
+Same principle applies to the `modules.cfg` file.

 ### Advanced